curv3d/curv/README.rst

   some Curv programs may not work correctly.
 * On Linux, the GPU needs to be modern enough to be supported by the latest driver version from the GPU vendor.
 Any GPU from 2012 or later will work.
 Some older GPUs may work: check the list of supported hardware for the driver.
 * On Windows 10, you should be able to use WSL to run Curv.
   I'm waiting for a volunteer to confirm this.
+* Raspberry Pi 4 should work (it has a Broadcom VideoCore 6 GPU).
+  You'll need a Linux distro that includes Eric Anholt's Mesa based OpenGL driver (OpenGL ES is a different API, not compatible with Curv).
+  I haven't had a chance to test this hardware/driver combo yet.
-* Raspberry Pi 3 is not supported.
-The Pi 3 has a Broadcom VC4 GPU, which only supports OpenGL 2.1, and Curv needs OpenGL 3.3.
+  Raspberry Pi 3 is not supported: it has a Broadcom VC4 GPU, which only supports OpenGL 2.1, and Curv needs OpenGL 3.3.
-  The Broadcom VC5 GPU supports OpenGL ES 3.1, which has everything Curv needs.
-  It is hoped that the Raspberry Pi 4, with a possible release date of 2020, will have a VC5.

 * On Linux, you have 3 choices: